Loki-Silvres/Marker-Overlay-Project/Readme.md

-# Image Manipulation using OpenCV
+# Marker Overlay Project
-OpenCV Task by RoboISM
+Image manipulation using OpenCV

 ## Description
 #### This repository consists of the solution for the OpenCV task given by club RoboISM in the month of July 2023.